holgermkluck/G4minWE/README.md

   - **stage_2** a simple primary particle generator is add.
   - **stage_3** define a Sensitive Detector and access the hit information via an event action class.
   - **stage_4** fill the data from stage_3 into a Ntuple and histogram, and store it in a ROOT file
+  - **stage_5** add a parallel world volume with a pixel matrix on top of the PMMA cube and store the data per pixel in the ROOT file

 ## Build and install G4minWE